FlovinTue/gdul/README.md

 ## delegate
 A simple delegate class

 Supports (partial or full) binding of arguments in its constructor.
-The amount of of local storage (used to avoid allocations) may be changed by altering the Delegate_Storage variable
+The amount of of local storage (used to avoid allocations) may be changed by altering the DelegateStorage variable

 -------------------------------------------------------------------------------------------------------------------------------------------
 ## job_handler